nextflow-io/nextflow/docs/reference/process.md

 A process using job arrays will collect tasks and submit each batch as a job array when it is ready.
 Any "leftover" tasks will be submitted as a partial job array.

 Once a job array is submitted, each "child" task is executed as an independent job.
 Any tasks that fail (and can be retried) will be retried without interfering with the tasks that succeeded.
-Retried tasks are submitted individually rather than through a job array, in order to allow for the use of [dynamic resources](#dynamic-computing-resources).
+Retried tasks are submitted individually rather than through a job array, in order to allow for the use of {ref}`dynamic resources <dynamic-task-resources>`.

 The following directives must be uniform across all tasks in a process that uses job arrays, because these directives are specified once for the entire job array: